pydio/pydio-doc-admin-guide/3_connecting_your_users/5_additional_apis/3_personal_access_token.md

 ## [Home] Generating PAT with the command line

-Available on **Cells Home** (and Cells  as well), you can generate a personal access token by using the `./cells admin user token` command.
+Available on **Cells Home** (and Cells Ent as well), you can generate a personal access token by using the `./cells admin user token` command.

 Below is the command usage description, you can find the "--expire" and "--auto" flags corresponding to the Hard Limit and Auto Refresh expiration models described above.